 Commissioners are appointed by the Mayor from a pool of nominees nominated by the Council and City Attorney and confirmed by Council.
 A Commissioner's four-year term begins July 1 and ends on June 30.

 The Commission is composed of seven members.
-At least one of the members must be a person who has been a candidate for elective governmental office or held a high level position in an election campaign, and at least two of the members must be attorneys in good standing with the California Bar Association.
+At least two members must have been candidates for elective governmental office or otherwise held high level positions in a campaign for elective governmental office, and at least three of the members must be attorneys in good standing with the California Bar Association.
 No more than three members may be registered with the same political party.

 Attorney with an emphasis on political law and government ethics.
 He has served as treasurer for dozens of federal, state, and local candidates and committees.
 He is a former Analyst for the Federal Election Commission.
 From 2001 - 2005, he served as the committee consultant to the San Diego City Council Rules Committee.
 In that role, he worked with Mayor Murphy, the City Attorney, and Councilmembers to create the Ethics Commission.
 He helped draft the original San Diego Ethics Ordinance.
 He spent eleven years as a member of the La Mesa-Spring Valley School Board.
 In 2014, he was elected to the La Mesa City Council.
 He is a graduate of the University of Southern California and California Western School of Law.
 Mr. Baber is a registered Republican.
 His term on the Ethics Commission expires on June 30, 2019 (or until a successor is duly appointed and confirmed).